iswunistuttgart/AccessTSN_Industrial_Use_Case_Demo_Webview/README.md

 ### Installation
 1. Get the repository and all submodules with:
 `git clone --recurse-submodules <INSERT_REPO>`
-2. Use the shellscript from within the repository:
+2. Use the bashscript from within the repository:
 `sudo ./installscript.sh`
+This will first check for dependencies and then install, setup and start InfluxDB and Grafana.
+Then it will build the database connector for the Industrial Use Case Demo _write2influxdb_.

+### Manual building of the database connector
-3. Switch to the folder _src_ and compile _write2influxdb.cpp_.
+Switch to the folder _src_ and compile _write2influxdb.cpp_.
 `cd src/`
 `make write2influxdb`

-### Run Interface SHM to Influxdb
+### Running the database connector
+The database connector is used to write data from the SHM Interface to Influxdb.
+After building the database connector can be found in the _src_ subdirectory.
 Run the compiled code with -h flag to see the switches for used variables:
    `sudo ./write2influxdb -h`
 or for use of all variables:
 `sudo ./write2influxdb -aio`